 Consider the alarming facts about widespread hydrocodone use and abuse in the U.S.1-3:

-- In 2013, doctors wrote over 136 million prescriptions for hydrocodone and hydrocodone combination products (HCPs).
+- In 2013, doctors wrote more than 136 million prescriptions for hydrocodone and hydrocodone combination products (HCPs).

-- Everyday, more than 1,000 people visit the emergency room due to misusing prescription opioids.
+- Everyday, roughly 1,000 people visit the emergency room due to misusing prescription opioids.